 How exactly was he the God-man at his incarnation and during his ministry?

 Don’t feel frustrated if you don’t get this at first and you have to read it several times.
 Sooner or later, things will “click.”
 It’s a profound mystery, after all!
 As usual, I write to learn.

 1..
 What is a more formal definition of the hypostatic union?

 The hypostatic union says two natures (deity and humanity) are united in one person—the person of Jesus Christ: Two natures united in one person, or one-person union.

-Here is one from the Evangelical Dictionary of Theology:
+Here is a definition from the Evangelical Dictionary of Theology:

 … The union of two natures (duo physeis) of deity and humanity in the one hypostasis or person of Jesus Christ.
 In the incarnation of the Son of God, a human nature was inseparably united forever with the divine nature, yet with the two natures remaining distinct, whole, and unchanged, without mixture or confusion, so that the one person, Jesus Christ, is truly God and truly human (p.
 410).